Akash-07DL/MLOPS/Streamlit_Application/Readme.md

-we will detect Person, Face, Mask and helmet in a video or CCTV video and will build a web application with streamlit.
+we will detect Person, Face, Mask and helmet in a video or CCTV video and will build a web application with **Streamlit**.

 # Detect Person:
 For Person detection we will use pre-trained official YOLOV3 weight.
 We will use ImageAI.